FuturesJS/ArrayAsync/README.md

 v3.x - Diet Cola Edition

-Async counterparts for each of the Array methods
+ArrayAsync provides asynchronous counterparts for each of the Array iterate methods

   * `forEachAsync`
   * `everyAsync`